critical-links/c3-apps-starter/TUTORIAL.md

     external: true
 ```

-we opted to exposed http port in environment variables **in an external file** `.env`, this file was created on boostrap c3app generation, if one want to change exposed port this is the rigth place to do that, just change `8280` for desired port ex `8080`
+we opted to exposed http port in environment variables **in an external file** `.env`, this file was created on bootstrap c3app generation, if one want to change exposed port this is the right place to do that, just change `8280` for desired port ex `8080`

 `wordpress/srv/docker/thirdparty/wordpress-tutorial/.env`